 1. Define (and refine) your ICP

-To get started, look at your most successful and satisfied customers.
+Look at your most successful customers.
 Identify common characteristics such as industry, company size, revenue, geographical location, technology stack used, pain points they faced, and the solutions your product/service provided.

 Then, gather quantitative and qualitative data.
 Use firmographic data (industry, size, revenue), demographic and technographic data, as well as behavioral data.
 Also, gather qualitative insights through customer interviews and sales team feedback.